-Topic Reading Homework

-Module 1

-Week 1 Syllabus & Introduction / System set-up Ch.
-1^{\dagger}

-Week 2 Haskell: First steps, types and classes Ch. $2/3$ HW 1

-Week 3 Haskell: Defining functions and list comprehensions Ch.
-4/5 HW 2

-Week 4 Haskell: Recursive functions and higher-order functions Ch.
-6/7 HW 3

-Module 2

-Week 5 Prolog: Introduction and rules Wikibook [‡] HW 4

-Week 6 Prolog: Recursive rules and lists Wikibook HW 5

-Week 7 Prolog: Variables and math Wikibook HW 6

-Week 8 Review and Midterm Exam

-Module 3

-Week 9 Regular languages & regular expressions TBA HW 7

-Week 10 Grammars and parsing TBA HW 8

-Week 11 Lexical, syntax and semantic analysis TBA HW 9

-Module 4

-Week 12 Concurrent programming TBA HW 10

-Week 13 Concurrent programming TBA HW 11

-Week 14 Wrap-up & exam review

-Finals Final Exam
+Topic Reading Homework Module 1 Week 1 Syllabus and Introduction / System set-up Ch. $1^{\dagger}$ Week 2 Haskell: First steps, types and classes Ch.
+2/3 HW 1 Week 3 Haskell: Defining functions and list comprehensions Ch.
+4/5 HW 2 Week 4 Haskell: Recursive functions and higher-order functions Ch.
+6/7 HW 3 Module 2 Week 5 Prolog: Introduction and rules Wikibook HW 4 Week 6 Prolog: Recursive rules and lists Wikibook HW 5 Week 7 Prolog: Variables and math Wikibook HW 6 Week 8 Review and Midterm Exam Module 3 Week 9 Regular languages and regular expressions Slides HW 7 Week 10 Regular expressions in practice and context-free languages Slides HW 8 Week 11 Lexical analysis and parsing Slides HW 9 Module 4 Week 12 Threads and concurrency Slides HW 10 Week 13 Synchronization and interthread communication Slides Week 14 Wrap-up and exam review Finals Final Exam

-Homework will be assigned on the first day of the given week (each week consisting of two consecutive class days), and will be due at the beginning of class on the first day of the following week (e.g., HW 1 is assigned on the first day of Week 2, which is Monday, August 31, and is due at the beginning of class on the first day of Week 3, which is Wednesday, September 9, because of the Labor Day holiday).
+\ Homework will be assigned on the second day of the given week (each week consisting of two consecutive class days), and will be due at the beginning of class on the second day of the following week (e.g., HW 1 is assigned on the second day of Week 2, which is Monday, January 25, because of the Martin Luther King Jr. Day holiday, and is due at the beginning of class on the first day of Week 3, which is Monday, February 1st).

-[†] Programming in Haskell, 2nd Edition.
+Programming in Haskell, 2nd Edition.
 Graham Hutton, Cambridge University Press, 2016.

-[‡] Prolog Wikibook: https://en.wikibooks.org/wiki/Prolog
+Prolog Wikibook: https://en.wikibooks.org/wiki/Prolog